Forthcoming CPD Event

 Aims and learning outcomes

-Steve and Katie will also introduce participants to video material they produced for the first run of this event in March 2023, which follows a CAC through each of the five sessions.
+Steve and Katie will also introduced participants to video material they produced for the first run of this event in March 2023, which follows a CAC through each of the five sessions.
 The videos illustrate each of the composite components and main aspects of the approach, providing material for group reflection and discussion.

-In summary, the day provides:
+In summary, the day provided:

-- An introduction to the five session CAC approach and its key skills
+• An introduction to the five session CAC approach and its key skills

-- An awareness of the evidence base for five session CAC
+• An awareness of the evidence base for five session CAC

-- The chance to use some new CAC tools in terms of the care coordinator and service user versions of the Relationship File.
+• The chance to use some new CAC tools in terms of the care coordinator and service user versions of the Relationship File.

-- Observation of the use of CAC skills through newly developed video material
+• Observation of the use of CAC skills through newly developed video material

-- Opportunity to practise the main skills using small group work and role play
+• Opportunity to practise the main skills using small group work and role play

-- A space for participants to discuss their own work using this approach, and
+• A space for participants to discuss their own work using this approach, and

-- An opportunity to learn from other participants; to contrast and compare with others’ work in this approach
+• An opportunity to learn from other participants; to contrast and compare with others’ work in this approach

-Who is it for?
+Who was it for?

 Some feedback from the first run of this event (March 23)